Free Analyzer

 Hi-Res Audio Fraud Detector

 Is your "192 kHz hi-res" file actually an upsampled 44.1 kHz recording?
-Drop any audio file to generate a real frequency spectrum via FFT.
-A genuine hi-res master has energy above 22 kHz; a fake cuts off sharply at 20-22 kHz with nothing above the brick wall.
+Drop any file to get a real frequency spectrum via FFT.
+A genuine hi-res master has continuous energy above 22 kHz; a fake cuts off sharply at the original master's Nyquist limit with nothing above the brick wall.

 How to read the spectrum